-In this week’s segment, Parshat Vayigash, Jacob and his family go down to Egypt to Joseph, who is now second, only to Pharaoh, in Egypt.
+In this week’s segment from the Torah, Parshat Vayigash, Jacob and his family go down to Egypt to Joseph, who is now second, only to Pharaoh, in Egypt.
 On his way down the Bible explains that Jacob went via Beersheba.

 Today we are at a crossroad, similar to the one that Jacob was at.
 We are living during difficult times, and there may be more difficult times ahead.
 It is important now, more than ever, to pass the message of the tree onto our children, both actually, and metaphorically.
 We need to replenish our forests, and all that that signifies: a symbiotic relationship with our planet and a sense of responsibility and caring for the future.